klawr/aka/README.md

 https://aka.klawr.de/srp#1 which redirects to
 https://en.wikipedia.org/wiki/List_of_datasets_for_machine-learning_research.

+In documents that cannot redirect, such as those on dead trees, this is more usable.

+---

 Create **index.html** automatically from an **.aka** file.
 **.aka** files are created by LaTeX documents using the following snippet: